 Donation drives are usually carried out in local supermarkets and retail shops that agree to help us raise donations and or funding to make the Aberdeen South Foodbank (operated by TLC) run effectively.
 You can find out when the next Aberdeen South Foodbank (operated by TLC) donation drive is Here

 The standard procedure is to hand out shopping lists and encourage people to purchase extra items of food and donate them to us, so we can distribute the items as food parcels to people who are in crisis.
 We aim to make the best use of all donations no matter how big or small.
 Details of a shopping list can be found here

-We can make up food parcels to suit most peoples dietary requirements.
+We can make up food parcels to suit most people's dietary requirements.
 We also vary a food parcel for families, single people and for people with little or no cooking facilities or skill.

-We hold regular distribution days at centres across Aberdeen to help distribute food parcels and care to those in need.
 Distribution centres are an informal relaxed environment where people can pop in and have a chat about their situation and receive the care they need with a cuppa and a friendly chat.